 This highlighting kit uses one of our favorite colors in Garnier’s Nutrisse Hair Color Creme.
 It comes with highlighting powder and a small applicator brush for an easy dyeing process.

 This highlighting kit from L’Oréal comes with a clamp brush to easily apply highlights to small swatches of hair.

 A bowl for your hair dye and a brush (which is great for roots) to help delicately swipe it on, all in a cute lime green color.

 Salon Care Highlighting Kit with Tipping Cap ($4.29; sallybeauty.com)

-If it's highlights you're after, then this kit has everything you need, including a tipping cap which you can pull your selected soon-to-be highlighted hairs through, a mixing spatula, disposable cape and one pair of disposable gloves.
+If it’s highlights you’re after, then this kit has all the tools you need, including a tipping cap which you can pull your selected soon-to-be highlighted hairs through, a mixing spatula, a disposable cape and one pair of disposable gloves.